bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

           make.bat serve

-To speed up the build of your local documentation, you have the option to use an experimental Sphinx feature that distributes the build process over several CPUs.
+To speed up the build of your local documentation, you have the option to use an `experimental Sphinx feature`_ that distributes the build process over several CPUs and cores.
 This only works on Linux and macOS (not on Windows).
 On macOS, this feature only works on Python 3.7.
 To use this experimental feature, add the option ``SPHINXOPTS="-j auto"`` to your build command:

 .. code-block:: sh